 You may well obtain multiple peaks in the spectrum scanned - is this expected based on the discussions in class (see the transmission spectrum of original design)?

 Now that you have the spectrum of each filter (eight minimum), analyze each filter by changing the FilmStar model slightly so that the center wavelength predicted by the changed model matches that actually found for your filter - this will determine the actual thickness of the dielectric layer.
 You may modify the model manually (by changing the thickness of the dielectric layer in the layer editor - Design menu - and recalculating the output to see if it matches the wavelength of maximum transmission) or through use the interactor option (by far the easiest).
 Alternately, optimization targets may be selected in the OPTIMIZE menu.
 (See the notes above on using the FilmStar package).
 Follow the basic procedure outlined in the lecture to match the wavelengths of the major transmission peaks.
-The actual percentage transmission may not be an exact match since the tooling factor of the aluminum layer will also change by position, but the wavelength of maximum transmission must be a match within 1% ... and as noted in the lecture secondary peaks (representing 1/2 λ and 3/2 λ) must match as well.
+The actual percentage transmission will not be an exact match since the tooling factor of the aluminum layer will also change by position, but the wavelength of maximum transmission must be a match within 1% ... and as noted in the lecture secondary peaks (representing 1/2 λ and 3/2 λ) must match as well.

 Remember that each filter is an interferometer and so an integral number of "half wavelengths" must fit into the cavity.
 It is possible, with filters far from the monitor, that the deposit will be so thin the center wavelength is pushed into the UV portion of the spectrum and so will not be observed however the broader "half wavelength" peak will appear ... you can see this for yourself by using the interactor on FilmStar to make the central layer thin (try half the initial thickness).
 Watch as the "design" peak (full wavelength) moves into the UV beyond recordable range.
 You must logic this one out based on position in the chamber (as demonstrated in the lecture).

-You need a 'corrected' FilmStar model (one in which the wavelength peak for the model matches that found using the spectrophotometer) for each filter analyzed (at absolute minimum at least three but very likely eight as discussed in the lecture).
+You need a 'corrected' FilmStar model (one in which the wavelength peak for the model matches that found using the spectrophotometer) for each filter analyzed (at absolute minimum at least four but very likely all eight as discussed in the lecture).
 The only excuse for not analyzing a filter is a complete lack of peaks in the entire spectrum scanned in which case a spectrophotometer output will still be required in the report to shown this.
 From each FilmStar model, the physical thickness becomes "Tm" in the calculations outlined below.
 Print/Save a FilmStar report for each as this is required for the report.

 Armed with the actual physical thickness of the dielectric layers for various substrates, as determined spectroscopically, and knowing the thickness as read from the monitor (ideally, the same as the target thickness from the original FilmStar design but possibly different), proceed to compute the tooling factor for the XTM monitor for each substrate location as follows:

-Calculate the corrected tooling factor for ALL substrates that show a peak within the measurable range of the spectrophotometer - at least three substrates (one central near the monitor crystal) are required but you will likely have more.
+Calculate the corrected tooling factor for ALL substrates that show a peak within the measurable range of the spectrophotometer - at least four substrates (one central near the monitor crystal) are required but you will likely have more.
 In each case, be sure to generate a FilmStar REPORT which shows the center wavelength corrected to match the spectroscopic results observed and the actual thickness of the dielectric layer required to yield those results.
 For each substrate NOT analyzed (six substrates were required, minimum), explain WHY it was not possible (the only excuse is where the center wavelength falls outside values which may be analyzed - detail the center wavelengths found for each of those substrates ... if a substrate is omitted without just cause marks will be deducted since laziness is not an excuse for not analyzing a substrate).
 Again, include a graph of each observed transmission spectrum for each filter.

 Be sure the tooling factors are LOGICAL and increase/decrease as the distance from the source filaments do as expected.
 As well, the range of tooling factors will range from about 70% to 150%.
 If a factor is found outside this range consider if you have the correct peak (FSR) for the filter!